zextras/tech-doc/source/_includes/_adminpanel/domains.rst

       .. hint:: Both the number of failed attempts and the lockout period can be configured.

+.. index:: Global Admin; new, Global Admin; create new

 .. _ap-new-admin:

 Create New Global Admin